iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___0.14/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 2 reviews"/>
 </p>

+> I am repeatedly asked to report on a day I have already reported.
+The app tells me I missed the previous day when I know I reported<br> :date: __2020-09-13 10:04:19__

 > Latest update and all the numbers are missing the last digit.
 Get things like 8 cases in your area but it means 80 cases.
 Or 4,123,12 cases, but that's not a real number.
 You really need to get the numbers working<br> :date: __2020-09-07 21:49:19__